Official websites use .gov

 __ You are restricted to your residence at all times except for medical necessities and court appearances or other activities specifically approved by the court (home incarceration).

-Installation of Location Monitoring Equipment
+Installation of Location Monitoring

-Under procedural guidance endorsed by the Criminal Law Committee, once the LM equipment to be used is determined, officers are required to install the equipment at the participant’s residence or visit the participant’s residence following an in-office installation to ensure proper installation, verify equipment placement, limit tampering, limit alerts due to improper installation, verify electrical service, verify cellular and/or GPS signal strength, and conduct a range test, if applicable.
+Under procedural guidance endorsed by the Criminal Law Committee, once the LM technology to be used is determined, officers are required to install the technology at the participant’s residence or visit the participant’s residence following an in-office installation to ensure proper installation, verify equipment placement, limit tampering, limit alerts due to improper installation, verify electrical service, verify cellular and/or GPS signal strength, and conduct a range test, if applicable.

 For persons who receive LM as a condition of pretrial release, the installation must be completed on the same day as the court orders bail or the same day the individual is released from custody, unless the court approves a delay.